sbarnet00/ELK-Stack-Project/README.md

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
 - filebeats tracks log changes (ie:               )
-- metricbeats monitors system parameters/health/load/resource usage
+- metricbeats monitors system parameters/health/load/resource usage  (ie:                        )

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: